 Building a multilingual website can seem like a daunting task.
-Not least, because the terms are unfamiliar!
-However, with a user-friendly CMS (see below!) and a professional translation provider (such as Quicksilver Translate!) it really shouldn’t be a struggle.
+Not least, because often the terms are unfamiliar!
+However, with a user-friendly CMS (see below!) and a professional translation provider (such as QuickSilver Translate!) it really shouldn’t be a struggle.
 Here are a few common terms and concepts to help you get started.

 Content management system / CMS